murilo-arruda/todo-list-node-cli/README.md

 ![Template](/preview/template.webp?raw=trueg)

-Simple implementation of a Todo List in Node.js.
-Manage your todos directly in the terminal.
-This is an updated ~~forked~~ version from todo-list-node-cli by [@murilo-arruda](https://github.com/murilo-arruda). *I forked this because I wanted to make something unique, something that I don't think everyone the original repository would agree.*
+Implementation of a Todo List in Node.js.
+Manage your todos directly in the terminal with a lot of features.

 ## Installation